Chymyst/chymyst-core/docs/chymyst-actor.md

 As we have just seen, the chemical machine paradigm is a radical departure from the Actor model:

 - Whenever there are sufficiently many input messages available for processing, the runtime engine may automatically instantiate several concurrent copies of the same computation that will consume the input messages concurrently.
 This is the main method for achieving parallelism in the chemical paradigm.
 The runtime engine is in the best position to balance the CPU load using low-level OS threads.
 The users do not need to concern themselves with the details of how many concurrent actors to instantiate at any given time.
-- Since chemical actors are stateless and instantiated automatically on demand, users do not need to implement actor lifecycle management, actor supervision hierarchies, backup and recovery of internal state of actors, or a special “dead letter” actor.
+- Since chemical actors are stateless and instantiated automatically on demand, users do not need to implement actor lifecycle management, actor supervision hierarchies, backup and recovery of actors' internal state, or a special “dead letter” actor.
 This removes a significant amount of complexity from the architecture of concurrent applications.
 - Input message contention is used in the chemical machine paradigm as a general mechanism for synchronization and mutual exclusion.
 (In the Actor model, these features are implemented by creating a fixed number of actor instances that alone can consume certain messages.)
 Since the runtime engine will arbitrarily decide which actor to run, input contention will result in nondeterminism.
 This is quite similar to the nondeterminism in the usual models of concurrent programming.
 For example, mutual exclusion allows the programmer to implement safe exclusive access to a resource for any number of concurrent processes, but the order of access among the contending processes remains unspecified.

-In the rest of this book, “chemical actor” computations are called **reactions**, their input messages are called **input molecules**, and messages sent by a chemical computation are called **output molecules** of the reaction.
+In the rest of this book, “chemical actor” computations are called **reactions**, their input messages are **input molecules**, messages sent by a chemical computation are **output molecules** of the reaction, while input message labels are **molecule emitters**.

+In the academic literature, chemical computations are called “processes” and input message labels are “channels” or “channel names”.